 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.

-Where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this with the DSL and the school should notify the local authority http://northumberlandlscb.proceduresonline.com/chapters/p_childrn_away.html
+Where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this with the DSL and the school should notify the local authority of the circumstances.